Arauco War: Mapuche uprising of 1655

 The last major uprising came on February 14, 1655, when Mapuche forces under Clentaru rose up against the Spaniards and pushed back the forces of governor Francisco Antonio de Acuña Cabrera y Bayona.
 The insurrection was a reaction against enslavement of the indigenous and caused an exodus of Spanish from areas south of the Maule River.
 After that, the Spanish tactics varied from a "defensive war" proposed by Jesuit missionaries, and parliaments with loncos to make agreements with the Mapuche in so called parliaments.
 This allowed the growth of commerce and increased the mestization.

-The Mapuche uprising in 1655 was a series of uprisings by the Maphuche people against the Spanish in which the Maphuche people target forts in the Spanish controlled area in what is present day Galletue Lake Chile.
+The Mapuche uprising in 1655 was a series of uprisings by the Mapuche people against the Spanish in which the Mapuche people target forts in the Spanish controlled area in what is present day Galletué Lake.
 The uprising was in large part due to retaliation to the parliament of Boroa from 1651 which included a ban on Mapuche to carry weapons unless they were given permission by the Spanish.
 In 1608 Spain decided to repeal its ban on the slavery of indigenous people that was in effect from 1598 since the last rebellion and the Destruction of the Seven Cities.
 This repeal only applied to Mapuche who rebelled and was supported by the church under their rules at the time.
 However, this only made Mapuche slavery legal as it had already been happening, and now they began to be bought and sold among the Spanish.